2015 Ankara bombings: Travel advisories

 Austria, Belgium, Canada, Denmark, France, Germany, Iran, Ireland, Italy, the Netherlands, New Zealand, Poland, Switzerland, the United Kingdom and the United States issued travel advisories recommending that all non-essential travel to Turkey should be avoided.

 Aftermath

 Following the attack, three days of national mourning were declared by Prime Minister Ahmet Davutoğlu.

 Election campaigns

 With the bombing occurring during the election campaigns for the November 2015 general election, various parties abandoned their scheduled rallies.
-The Justice and Development Party (AKP) cancelled their planned election programme for three days after the attack.
+The Justice and Development Party (AK Party) cancelled their planned election programme for three days after the attack.
 The Republican People's Party (CHP) also cancelled their daily programme, with party leader Kemal Kılıçdaroğlu having been due to spend the day campaigning in Istanbul.
 The Nationalist Movement Party (MHP) announced that their scheduled rally in İzmir would take place at a later date.
-The Peoples' Democratic Party (HDP), having claimed that they were the targets of the attack, abandoned a campaign strategy meeting due in their İstanbul headquarters.
+The Peoples' Democratic Party (HDP), having claimed that they were the targets of the attack, abandoned a campaign strategy meeting due in their Istanbul headquarters.
 President Recep Tayyip Erdoğan also cancelled his prior engagements in Istanbul, including a trip to Turkmenistan.